 Another aim of this proposal is to explore correlations between the current and target fragmentation regions to access fracture functions.
 Recent theoretical work [5] highlighted that the knowledge of these functions is essential to understand particle production over a large part of the kinematical phase space covered by the JLab DIS experiments.
 The related measurements are discussed further in Sec.
 IV.

 Lastly, we note that this proposal is in large part an update of [6], a PAC38 proposal.
-This proposal was deferred in favor of higher priority measurements for the first 5 years of 12 GeV operations, but now it is time to revisit the possibility of the proposed measurements.
-We propose that these measurements take
+This proposal was deferred in favor of higher priority measurements for the first 5 years of 12 GeV operations.